 Money deposited in the Insurance Reserve Fund shall be used for the purpose of paying the portion of any loss with respect to a Program Loan in default that is not paid from any public or private insuring or guaranteeing agency.
 To the extent any amounts in the Insurance Reserve Fund are required to be applied to the payment of Bonds, the Agency is not required to replenish such amounts.

-Revenue Reserve Fund
+Revenue Funded Account of the Reserve Fund

-Money deposited in the Revenue Reserve Fund shall be used in the following order of priority:
+Money deposited in the Revenue Funded Account of the Reserve Fund shall be used in the following order of priority: